 The most underrated opportunity to increase confidence and reduce imposter syndrome is by creating a great onboarding process.
 The faster you can get a new team member to be productive the better!

 One of the best experiences I had with onboarding was with a health startup.
 They had a complex system that spanned multiple machines, servers, services and devices and they had a developer install process that led you through every step.
 After performing this rather elaborate, but well documented, installation I was able to immediately make meaningful contributions to the team.
 The idea of being able to make contributions in minutes was amazing for my confidence.

 Teams with well planned on-boarding processes, that include things like a good buddy system, docs, instructions, and even starter projects, will produce productive engineers with less inclination to imposter syndrome.

 Create multiple experts

-Setting up new team members as “go to” experts in any area does wonders for confidence.
-Having a set of skills and capabilities that is valuable to other team members builds self-assurance.
-Providing support for you team, no matter how small, helps our weird subconscious make peace with the fact that we do not know everything, others may know more than you but your knowledge has a place and is important.
-Positioning our knowledge and contributions as complimentary rather than as a strict subset of other team members helps alleviate the burden of imposter syndrome.
+Setting up new team members as “go to” experts in an area can also do wonders for confidence.
+Having a set of skills and capabilities that is valuable to other team members helps builds self-assurance.
+A new member who is able to support and assist their team, no matter how small, helps our weird subconscious make peace with the fact that we do not know everything, others may know more than you but your knowledge has a place and is important.
+Strategically positioning our knowledge and contributions as complimentary rather than as a strict subset of a senior member helps alleviate the burden of imposter syndrome.